Real-time pitch detection

 Audio is not uploaded

-Oniki Check helps you measure your lowest note, highest note, and usable vocal range from your browser microphone.
+Oniki Check helps you find your comfortable singing range, not just your highest note, using only your browser microphone.
 Audio is analyzed locally in the browser and is not uploaded.

-Sing slowly from low to high.
+Sing slowly from low to high and hold each note steadily for about 1-2 seconds.
 Stop immediately if you feel pain or strain, and do not force your highest note.

 Current note